A Complete Guide to International Data Privacy Law

 If you tell your users that you collect their data, why and how you do it, and they give you a voluntary consent for collection and use, you are in compliance with the Argentina Personal Data Protection Act of 2000.

 Rest of the World

-There are many other countries around the world that regulate the processing of personal data in their territory or of their residents.
+Many other countries around the world regulate the processing of personal data in their territory or of their residents.
 To keep it concise and simple, here are the most important of them.

 Russia has many laws pertaining to personal data protection.
 The most important of them is the Data Protection Act.
 According to this law, you have to register as a data operator with the state agency Roskomnadzor.
 Then, you have to store the data you collect in Russia or from Russian residents on servers located in Russia.

 Prior consent is necessary before sending out cookies.

 According to the Data Protection Act, users can ask for the erasure of their personal data only if the data is unlawfully obtained, incomplete, out of date, not necessary for the purposes it has been collected for, or if it is inaccurate.
 A user cannot request data deletion without a reason, as in other countries.